-The directors believe that the performance of the portfolio has been in line with management's expectations.
+The Directors believe that the performance of the portfolio has been in line with the Directors' expectations.

-Key performance
+Key performance indicators

-During the year the Company received interest and similar income of £8m (2020: £22m) from related parties.
-The Company used its cash resources to pay interest expense and similar charges of £8m (2020: £25m) on the intercompany loan due to Holmes Master Issuer plc.
-The Company repaid £561m (2020: £1,214m) on the intercompany loans during the year, and made drawdowns of £1m (2020: £5m) on the intercompany loans during the year.
+During the year the Company received interest income of £27.8m (2020: £25.5m) from related parties.
+The Company used those cash resources to pay interest expense of £27.5m (2020: £26.6m) on the intercompany loan due to Fosse Master Issuer plc and other charges.
+The Company repaid £nil (2020: £3.6m) on the intercompany loans during the year and received loan advances of £0.4m (2020: £nil).
 All amounts were paid in full and on time.

-The key performance indicators used by management are predominantly consideration of whether there have been breaches of the Transaction documents.
-However, there are certain measures (triggers) set out in the Transaction documents which are relevant to the Company including assessing whether all counterparties involved in the transaction have a rating that remains adequate to support their on-going roles in the programme, and arrears related events.
+The key performance indicators used by management are predominantly consideration of whether there have been breaches of the transaction documents.
+However there are certain measures (triggers) set out in the transaction documents which are relevant to the Company including assessing whether all counterparties involved in the transaction have a rating that remains adequate to support their on-going roles in the programme, and arrears related events.
 There were no triggers breached in the year.